XanatosX/XanatosX/README.md

 ## Hello i'm known as Xanatos on the internet

-I am a professional Java programmer who likes to program open source software and games as a hobby.
-If I code in my free time I manly use c# or play around with other languages, just for fun.
+I am a professional Java programmer who has a passion for developing open-source software and games as a hobby.
+In my free time, I often explore other programming languages, with a particular interest in C#.
+I enjoy experimenting with new languages and technologies purely for fun and personal growth.

-I'm a gamer since i was a child.

-I am <a rel="me" href="https://social.dev-wiki.de/@Xanatos">@Xanatos@social.dev-wiki.de </a> on Mastodon, feel free to follow me.
+From a young age, I have been an avid gamer, and this passion has stayed with me throughout my life.

 ### Tools, Languages and Software